Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 • Olympus computational functions, Live Time, Live Comp, and ND filters

-One way of improving image details is the Photoshop Merge to HDR Pro function.
+One way of increasing image details is to use Photoshop's Merge to HDR Pro function.
 It combines 2 or more bracketed exposures into one high-detail 32-bit image.
-This method works well for product and landscape photography.
-The benefits are similar to HDR or the Olympus Hi-Res mode.
+This method works well for product and landscape photos.
+The benefits are similar to HDR or the Hi-Resolution mode.

 The Photoshop Merge to HDR Pro function is also used for traditional HDR images.
 Follow the image descriptions for examples of stacking 3 or more bracketed images into one HDR photo.